 Keep in mind that as your principal balance goes down, so will the amount you pay in interest.
-Also, note that if you have a variable-rate loan, your interest rate will fluctuate.
-Finally, if your lender charges compound interest, you’ll pay interest on both the principal loan amount and any unpaid interest that’s accrued, which would increase your monthly payment.
+Also note that if you have a variable-rate loan, your interest rate will fluctuate.
+Finally, if your lender charges compound interest, you’ll pay interest on both the principal loan amount and any unpaid interest accrued, which would increase your monthly payment.

 How to save on student loan interest costs

 There are a few ways you can reduce how much you pay in student loan interest, starting before you borrow any money and continuing throughout the repayment process: